MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 After running the command, the Microsoft 365 Apps installation should start immediately.
 If you run into problems, make sure you have the newest version of the ODT and make sure your configuration file and command reference the correct location.
 You can also troubleshoot issues by reviewing the log file in the %temp% and C:\Windows\Temp folder.

-## Step 5: Deploy Office to the Monthly Enterprise Channel group
+## Step 5: Deploy to the Monthly Enterprise Channel group

 If devices need a more predictable update schedule, those should be included in the Monthly Enterprise Channel group.
 To install Microsoft 365 Apps, run the following command from a command prompt with admin privileges: